kwrooijen/gungnir/doc/modules/database.md

 Once established, the datasource will be stored in `gungnir.database/*database*`.
 If you're using the Gungnir [query](https://kwrooijen.github.io/gungnir/query.html) API you won't have to access this yourself.
-Currently Gungnir only supports creating a single database connection.
+Currently Gungnir only supports creating a single datasource.

 ## Setting a custom connection pool

-A custom connection pool can also be set using the `gungnir.database/set-database!` function.
+A custom connection pool can also be set using the `gungnir.database/set-datasource!` function.

 ---